landinfotech/mycivitas/docs/src/user/manual/profile.md

         ![organisation profile page](./img/profile-10.png)

-        1. **Profile:** By default, the organissation's `Profile` page will open.
+        1. **Profile:** By default, the organisation's `Profile` page will open.
 To navigate to the Community Map, click on the `Open Community Map` button.
 To view the owner's profile, click on the clickable owner name.

         2. **Manage Access:** Click on the `Manage Access` to go to the organisation manage access page where the owner can manage the access of associate users.